ohirose/bcpd/README.md

 This is an implementation of a point matching algorithm, Bayesian coherent point drift (BCPD), with accelerations based on the Nystrom method and the KD tree search.
 The BCPD is an extension of the coherent point drift (CPD) [Myronenko and Song, 2010], and the main difference between them lies in their formulations.
-The BCPD unifies non-rigid transformation and similarity transformation, and thereby, the BCPD is often robust against the rotation of target shape.
+The BCPD unifies non-rigid and similarity transformations, and thereby, the BCPD is often robust against the rotation of target shape.
 The details of the algorithm are available at XXX.
 Currently, we distribute the windows version only.